 Submit or Update a Notice of Intent to Provide Home Instruction

-- Paper form: Notice of Intent to Provide Home Instruction (PDF updated as of October 2020) Submit to the Maine Department of Education Home Instruction Consultant
+- Paper form: Notice of Intent to Provide Home Instruction (PDF updated as of April 2021) Submit to the Superintendent's Office of your resident school district

 - Request to Update Home Instruction Record with the Maine DOE Has your student graduated or decided to go back to public/private school?
 Have you submitted your Intent to Provide Home Instruction but have a mid-year change of address, addition or correction for the file?
-Please let us know.
+Please let the Maine DOE know.

-Visit the Maine Department of Education's Home Instruction website for more information, or if you have questions, you may contact Deb Nightingale, RSU 9's home instruction liaison by email.
+Visit the Maine Department of Education's Home Instruction website for more information, or if you have questions, please contact the RSU 9 central office at 207-778-6571.